malariagen/pipelines/docs/specs/short-read-alignment-vector.md

 GATK -T RealignerTargetCreator
 ```

-No known indels.
+Note that the RealignerTargetCreator tool has an option to input a
+list of any known indels.
+However, we do not have any prior list of
+known indels for our mosquito projects, and so we don't use this
+option.

 ```
 GATK -T IndelRealigner -targetIntervals output_of_RTCreator
 ```

-Defaults for LOD, model, etc.
+Default options for LOD, model, etc.

 #### Fix Mates